MicrosoftDocs/customer-insights/ci-docs/journeys/event-management-dashboard-outbound.md

 ---
-title: The event management dashboard
+title: The event management dashboard in outbound marketing
-description: How to find and use the event dashboard in Dynamics 365 Customer Insights - Journeys. ms.date: 08/18/2023 ms.topic: overview
+description: How to find and use the event dashboard in outbound marketing. ms.date: 08/18/2023 ms.topic: overview
 author: alfergus